symbolic-kg/PyClause/docs/data/loading_data.rst

    **Using your own entity and relation index.** For the previous two methods the loader will create an internal index that maps entity and relation strings to integer indices.
    If you have such a mapping already and later want to work with indices according to this mapping you can force the loader to use your index.
 Simply execute before loading data **loader.set_entity_index(index)** and **loader.set_relation_index(index)**.
    The argument index is a list of strings that maps idx's to strings by **list[idx]=string**.
-The index does not need to be complete you can still load data with new entities and relations.
+The index does not need to be complete, one can still load data with new entities and relations.

 **3) From Python as indices**